MohamedGallab/The-Evil-Dead/README.md

 ## Gameplay

 You play as Leon, the protagonist, navigating through a series of rooms filled with enemies and limited resources.
-Your objective is to survive by utilizing various weapons, grenades, and items while managing your health and inventory.
-The entire gameplay lasts between 5 to 10 minutes.
+Your objective is to escape by collecting the keys and surviving by utilizing various weapons, grenades, and items while managing your health and inventory.
+The entire gameplay lasts between 10 to 15 minutes.

 ## Installation